Custom package

 If True, old and new will be present as ChannelParticipant.

-changed_signatures
+property changed_signatures

 Whether the message signatures in the channel were toggled or not.